 The Company has complied with the requirements of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Guidelines on Corporate Governance for Central Public Sector Enterprises issued by Department of Public Enterprises.
-During the last 3 financial years and this FY 23-24, there have been no presidential directives.
-There were no penalty or stricture imposed on the company by stock exchange(s) or the board or any statutory authority for noncompliance during the last three year.
+During the last 3 financial years and this FY 2023-24, there have been no presidential directives.
+There were no penalty or stricture imposed on the Company by Stock Exchange(s) or the Board or any statutory authority for noncompliance during the last three years.